ROAR Ambassadors Program

 - Berkeley will provide financial support to ambassadors’ school projects, subject to funding availability and each ambassador’s proposed budget.

-- Each nomination of ambassadorship will be for a period of one year.
+- Each nomination of ambassadorship will be for a period of one calendar year (January – December).
 Current ambassadors are encouraged to apply to extend the appointment, so long as their affiliated schools remain the same.

 - Applicants must apply for an ambassador position as a current student from a K-12 or college with good standing.
 Up to three students can jointly apply for an ambassador position from one school.

-- At the point of the application, all applicants must have successfully completed one ROAR AI Racing competition in either the S1/S2 (Simulated Racing) leagues or the A1/A2 (Fully Autonomous RC Car Racing) leagues.
+- At the point of the application, all applicants must have successfully completed one ROAR AI Racing competition in the Simulation Racing Series.

 - Applicants must provide a detailed ROAR activity plan for the duration of one year, including a budget request for financial support from Berkeley.
 Currently, we plan to fund multiple ambassadorships with an annual budget of $2000 each.